Dry Tortugas National Park: History

 Florida was acquired from Spain by the United States in 1819.
 The Dry Tortugas were seen as a strategic point for the control of the Straits of Florida and the Gulf of Mexico.
 Work on a lighthouse on Garden Key started in 1825.
 In 1856 work on a new, more powerful lighthouse on Loggerhead Key was started to replace the Garden Key light.

 John James Audubon visited the Tortugas in 1832 and so did Louis Agassiz in 1858.

-The Dry Tortugas are also rich in maritime history.
+The Dry Tortugas is also rich in maritime history.
 In 1989 Seahawk Deep Ocean Technology explored a shipwreck believed to be part of the 1622 Spanish treasure fleet.
 The wreck located in 1332 ft of water, yielded olive jars, copper, gold, silver, glass and other cultural artifacts.
 On September 6, 1622, the Nuestra Señora de Atocha was driven by a severe hurricane onto a coral reef near the Dry Tortugas, about 35 mi west of Key West.
 Mel Fisher and his company discovered the wreck July 20, 1985.
-The estimated $450 million cache recovered, known as "The Atocha Motherlode," included 40 tons of gold and silver; there were some 114,000 of the Spanish silver coins known as pieces of eight, gold coins, Colombian emeralds, gold and silver artifacts, and 1,000 silver ingots.
+The estimated $450 million cache recovered, known as "The Atocha Motherlode", included 40 tons of gold and silver; there were some 114,000 of the Spanish silver coins known as pieces of eight, gold coins, Colombian emeralds, gold and silver artifacts, and 1,000 silver ingots.
 In addition to the Atocha, Fisher's company, Salvors Inc., found remains of several nearby shipwrecks, including the Atocha's sister galleon the Santa Margarita, lost in the same year, and the remains of a slave ship known as the Henrietta Marie, lost in 1700.